Stackclash/5e-vault/5. Mechanics/Bestiary/Npc/Moloch (MPMM).md

 aliases: ["Moloch"]
 ---
 # Moloch
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-183, Mordenkainen's Tome of Foes p.
-177*
+183*

 > [!quote]- A quote from Mordenkainen
 >